gbif/hp-sibuy/en/collectionKey.md

 ---
-title: Data
+title: Collections
-description: We publish open data
+description: Collections that are part of SIBuy
 permalink: /en/collection/_key_
 layout: collection-key
 ---